Kruptein/PlanarAlly/README.md

 * cryptography

 It should be relatively easy to swap out aiohttp for another webframework.
 Aiohttp was chosen purely to try out one of the 'fancy' async frameworks.
-The function of the web framwork is fairly limited in complexity as it's core feature is some authentication means given that python-socketio does most of the server side work.
+The function of the web framwork is fairly limited in complexity.
+It's main purpose is to provide an authentication layer and persistence.

 ## Running